Zebon Copse Residents’ Association

 ZCRA publishes newsletters at intervals through the year.
 Check with this web site, our Twitter feed @ZebonCopse and the noticeboard outside the Spar Shop to keep up to date.

-Over the years ZCRA volunteers have planted thousands of spring bulbs around the estate, which make a cheery welcome to every spring.
+Over the years ZCRA volunteers have planted thousands of spring bulbs around the estate, which make a cheery welcome to visitors and residents every spring.

-In 2013, an experimental planting of wild flowers at three locations proved very successful and it is intended to plant further area both to enhance the look of the estate and also to provide extra habitat for insects and other wildlife.
+In 2013, an experimental planting of wild flowers at three locations proved very successful and these have been developed over the past few years, with the latest wildflower beds planted in Spring 2017 along the pathway under the pylons by Londlandes.
+These have both enhanced the look of the estate and also provided extra habitat for insects and other wildlife.

-P1030402_Also in 2013, ZCRA installed a dog-bag dispenser at the end of Londlandes.
-This has proved very popular: in the first 3 months almost 2000 bags have been dispensed and very few of them have been seen abandoned in the area.
+Also in 2013, ZCRA installed a dog-bag dispenser at the end of Londlandes.
+This has proved very popular: in the first 3 months almost 2000 bags were dispensed, and this rate has been maintained since; happily, very few of them have been seen abandoned in the area.
 However, some uncollected dog mess is still evident at times, so we continue to seek better cooperation from dog owners to ensure the area is kept clean and pleasant for those working and playing in our public spaces.

 Work Parties